hollyjalopy/d9book/book/bq.md

 ```

 Here is the `updateEventPresenters()` method.
 Notice the `$operations`
-array which contains the function to call to do the work of each batch
+array, which contains the function to call to do the work of each batch
 as well as the list of nids to process.

 ```php